 Bravery assessment is performed by encoding verification queries that identify situations in which the Turtlebot \emph{can} move forward, but its control policy chooses not to.
-Specifically, we encode single invocations of the DRL agent, in which we bound the lidar inputs to indicate that the Turtlebot is sufficiently distant from any obstacle and can safely move forward.
+Specifically, we encode single invocations of the DRL model, in which we bound the lidar inputs to indicate that the Turtlebot is sufficiently distant from any obstacle and can safely move forward.
 We then use the verifier to determine whether, in this setting, a \forwardOutput output is possible.
-By altering and adjusting the bounds on the central lidar sensor, we control how far away the robot perceives the obstacle to be.
+By altering and adjusting the bounds on the central lidar sensor, we can control how far away the robot perceives the obstacle to be.
 If we limit this distance to large values and the policy will still not move \forwardOutput{}, it is considered conservative; otherwise, it is considered brave.
-By conducting a binary search over these bounds~\cite{AmScKa21}, we can identify the smallest value for which the policy can order the robot to move forward, and this value serves as an inverse bravery score for that policy.
+By conducting a binary search over these bounds~\cite{AmScKa21}, we can identify the shortest distance from an obstacle for which the policy \emph{safely} orders the robot to move \forwardOutput.
+This value's inverse then serves as a bravery score for that policy.